 Dr. Bird is also a trustee of Cancer Research UK and the Kirkhouse Trust.
 He serves on the editorial boards of Molecular and Cellular Biology and Molecular Cell.
 He is past chairman of the Scientific Advisory Board for the Rett Syndrome Research Foundation, co-founded by RSRT CEO Monica Coenraads in 1999.

 Dr. Bird studied at the University of Sussex and the University of Edinburgh.
 He has received numerous awards and honors, including the prestigious Howard Hughes International Fellowship, the Louis-Jeantet Prize for Medicine, and the Gabor Medal of the Royal Society.
 He is a fellow of the Royal Societies of London and Edinburgh, and of the Academy of Medical Sciences.

-In March 2011 Dr. Bird was awarded a Gairdner Foundation prize, one of the most prestigious medical honors in the world, for his discoveries in the field of DNA methylation and its role in gene expression.
+In 2011 Dr. Bird was awarded a Gairdner Foundation prize, one of the most prestigious medical honors in the world, for his discoveries in the field of DNA methylation and its role in gene expression.
 In 2014 he received the BBVA Foundation Frontiers of Knowledge Prize in Biomedicine.
 That same year he received a Knighthood for his services to science.
 He was elected to the National Academy of Sciences in 2016 and received the Shaw Prize that year as well.
 In 2017 he received the Charles Rudolphe Brupbacher Prize and Buchanan Medal of the Royal Society the following year. ln 2020 he was awarded the Brain Prize.